zectonal/homebrew-zc/README.md

 # Why **zc**

-- blazingly fast and a companion to the flagship [Zectonal](https://www.zectonal.com) **Data Observability and Deep Data Inspection Platform<sup>(c)</sup>**.
+- blazingly fast and a companion to the [Zectonal Data Observability and Deep Data Inspection Platform<sup>(c)</sup>](https://www.zectonal.com)

 - provides a quick snapshot for observability information about your data sources

-- perfect for iterating to generating an optimal [Configuration](#configuration) for the [Zectonal](https://www.zectonal.com) platform.
+- perfect for iterating to generating an optimal [Configuration](#configuration) for the [Zectonal](https://www.zectonal.com) platform

-- only runs in your environment.
-We believe that your data or observability metrics in someone else's SaaS platform or Cloud is for their benefit and not yours.
+- only runs in your environment

+> We believe that your data and observability metrics in someone else's SaaS platform or Cloud is for their benefit and not yours

 # Connect with Us

-Zectheads unite!
-We love to get new features and feedback.
+Zectheads Unite!

+Who Are You?
+Where Are You?
+What Do You Want?

 Email us at [support@zectonal.com](mailto:support@zectonal.com)

-Join a discussion on our `Zectonal` [Discord](https://www.discord.com) Server
+Join a discussion on our [Zectonal Discord Server](https://www.discord.com)

 View our [License](license.md)